Transportation and Mobility

 Administration for Community Living

-CL collaborates with FTA/DOT by serving on the Coordinating Council on Access and Mobility (CCAM).
-One of the goals of the council is to promote interagency cooperation and the establishment of appropriate mechanisms to minimize duplication and overlap of federal programs and services so that transportation disadvantaged persons have access to more transportation services
+The Accessible Transportation Resource Center a collaboration with FTA/DOT by serving on the Coordinating Council on Access and Mobility (CCAM).
+One of the goals of the council is to standardize federal programs and services so that transportation disadvantaged persons have access to more transportation services.

 Richmond region’s Long-Range Transportation Plan, ConnectRVA 2045 was adopted by the RRTPO Policy Board in October 2021.
 The plan guides the Richmond region’s multi-modal transportation infrastructure investments over the next 23 years.
 The plan addresses major issues that needs to be addressed in the long-term for all modes of travel including transit, highways, bicycles, pedestrians, and freight.